vishnuyarapu12/video-summarizer/Readme.md

-# This project is about a video summarizer that is made using python
+# This project is ain video summarizer that is made using python

-## we used  whisper models for summarizing the youtube video
+## used whisper models for transcription and summarizing the youtube video

-## we get summarized text of the video